The Strait of Hormuz

 How One Waterway Could Crash the Global Economy

 Twenty-one miles wide.
 Twenty percent of the world's oil.
 Twenty percent of its liquefied natural gas.
 Six countries' entire economies depend on it.
-On February 28, 2026 — hours after the first American bombs fell on Tehran — Iran closed it.
-For the first time in history, the most important chokepoint on Earth is shut.
+On February 28, 2026 โ hours after the first American bombs fell on Tehran โ Iran began threatening it.
+By Day 11, Iran was actively mining the strait with naval mines.
+Maritime traffic has dropped 80%.
+15 million barrels per day are stranded.
+Oil is past $100.
 There is no detour.
-There is no Plan B. And every American is about to feel it.
+There is no Plan B. And every American is already feeling it.

 The Most Important 21 Miles on Earth